 The PDO is an index based on North Pacific sea surface temperature and pressure that correlates with changes in northeast Pacific marine ecosystem productivity.
 Warm PDO eras (positive PDO values) have coincided with enhanced coastal ocean biological productivity in Alaska and inhibited productivity off the west coast of the contiguous United States, while cold PDO eras (negative PDO values) have coincided with the opposite pattern.
-Conditions have been warming over the past two years, which means that the ocean conditions for eulachon are becoming unfavorable (Figure 4).
+From 2014 through 2017, there was a warming trend, which signified unfavorable ocean conditions.
+There has been a slight decrease in the PDO values over the past year, possibly indicating improving ocean conditions if the trend continues (Figure 3).

-Figure 4.
+Figure 3.
 Three-year running average values for the Pacific Decadal Oscillation (PDO) Index.

-Recent trends in eulachon abundance also follow the Southern Oscillation Index (SOI), which describes El Niño and La Niña events.
+Recent trends in eulachon abundance also follow the SOI, which describes El Niño and La Niña events.
 Generally speaking, El Niño events (negative SOI values) are unfavorable for ocean phase eulachon, while La Niña events (positive SOI values) are cooler and therefore more favorable.
-The development of unfavorable conditions for eulachon is indicated by the declining trend for the three-year running averages of the Standardized SOI (Figure 5).
+The development of unfavorable conditions from 2013-2016 for eulachon is indicated by the declining trend for the three-year running averages of the Standardized SOI (Figure 4).
+Similar to the PDO, the SOI has indicated a change in the recent trend, which suggests ocean conditions may be improving.

-Figure 5.
+Figure 4.
 Three-year running average values for the Southern Oscillation Index (SOI).

 Run strength predictions for the upcoming year are complicated by the variability in the ocean indices in the three years prior.
-As of November 10, 2016, the National Oceanic and Atmospheric Administration Climate Prediction Center stated that La Niña conditions are present and slightly favored to persist (~55% chance) through winter 2016-17.
+As of November 9, 2017, the National Oceanic and Atmospheric Administration Climate Prediction Center stated that La Niña conditions are present and predicted to continue (~65-75% chance) through winter 2017-18.
 However, periods of good ocean conditions do not necessarily make up for the negative survival impact during periods of bad ocean conditions.

 Though the upwelling off the coast had been weak through 2014, the food base was relatively abundant and of good quality.
-The copepods off of Newport, Oregon were mostly composed of the nutritionally-rich northern species from late 2010 through early 2014.
-Although upwelling improved in 2015, the copepod composition has shifted toward less nutritionally-rich southern species.
-Strong upwelling does not necessarily mean nutrient rich water.
-Temperature and salinity (affecting copepod diversity) seems to be a more important factor in deterring conditions favorable for juvenile fish including eulachon.
+Copepods sampled off of Newport, Oregon were mostly comprised of nutritionally-rich northern species from late 2010 through early 2014.
+Although upwelling improved in 2015, it dropped dramatically in 2016 and 2017 and the copepod composition has shifted toward less nutritionally-rich southern species.
+The strong upwelling in 2015 does not necessarily indicate nutrient rich water.
+Temperature and salinity (affecting copepod diversity) seems to be a more important factor in determining conditions favorable for juvenile fish including eulachon.